mattermost/docs/source/collaborate/convert-group-messages.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-You can change the members of your group conversation by converting the group message to a private channel.
+From Mattermost v9.1, you can change the members of your group conversation by converting the group message to a private channel.
 When a group message is converted to private, its history and membership are preserved.
 Membership in a private channel remains as invitation only.

 .. note::